-97 King Street was constructed in 1892 and is a representative example of an Italianate commercial block in downtown Woodville.
-It has specific historic connections to the commercial development of Woodville in the late nineteenth century and is an important part of the downtown commercial streetscape.
+34-36 King Street East was constructed in 1863 and is a representative, but also unique, example of an Italianate commercial block in downtown Omemee.
+It has specific historic connections to the commercial development of Omemee in the second half of the nineteenth century and is an important part of the downtown commercial streetscape.
+It is one of Omemee's oldest commercial buildings.
 The property is currently listed on the City's Heritage Register.
 Although there was initially no intention by staff to designate this building under Part IV of the Ontario Heritage Act, amendments to the Ontario Heritage Act made through Bill 23, More Homes Built Faster Act (2022) now require municipalities to designate listed properties or remove them from the Register within two years of the amendments coming into effect.
 Practically, this means that, in order for municipalities to provide heritage protection to its cultural heritage resources as is required by provincial land use planning policy, they must be designated under Part IV of the Act.
 The amendments came into effect on January 1, 2023.

-97 King Street has been prioritized as a key commercial block in downtown Woodville.
-It has a high degree of architectural and historical value in Woodville and is a key building block of Woodville's historic downtown core.
-The designation of this property would provide controls for future development on the subject property itself as well as on adjacent properties and give Council and staff additional tools to ensure compatibility with the existing fabric of downtown Woodville when reviewing and approving new development.
+97 King Street has been prioritized as a key commercial block in downtown Omemee and due to the potential for development pressures on the site in the future as a downtown commercial property.
+The designation of this property would provide controls for future development on the subject property itself as well as on adjacent properties and give Council and staff additional tools to ensure compatibility with the existing fabric of the historic commercial core of Omemee when reviewing and approving new development.
 This property was identified by the Municipal Heritage Committee and staff as a priority property.
 Staff have undertaken a site visit to and heritage evaluation report about the property and have determined that the property is eligible for designation under Part IV of the Act.
 At its meeting of March 7, 2024, the Kawartha Lakes Municipal Heritage Committee reviewed the heritage evaluation report for this property and adopted the following resolution:

-KLMHC2024-030
+KLMHC2024-031

-Moved By S. McCormack Seconded By J. Hartman
+Moved By I. McKechnie Seconded By J. Hartman

-That Report KLMHC2024-017, Proposed Heritage Designation of 97 King Street, Village of Woodville, be received;
+That Report KLMHC2024-018, Proposed Heritage Designation of 34-36 King Street East, Village of Omemee, be received;

-That the designation of the properties known municipally as 97 King Street be endorsed; and
+That the designation of the properties known municipally as 34-36 King Street East be endorsed; and